About the project

 RÒMOLA.
 A Marble-Made Tent in the Galaxy

-This project transformed the former 1946 garage of Gutierrez Soto’s most significant building, located in the geographical center of Madrid, into a combined bakery, café and experimental restaurant.
-The original volume and structure of the building was restored, leaving a 5-meter-high space with massive openings onto the streets.
+This project transforms the former 1946 garage of Gutierrez Soto’s most significant building, located in the geographical center of Madrid, into an assembly of bakery, café and experimental restaurant.
+The original volume and structure of the building is recovered, leaving a 5-meter-high space with massive openings onto the streets.

 “Zahara is a mix of desert, coincidence and cafetería”

 Pedro Almodóvar, La mala educación.